 CIPFA published the first release of its Resilience Index in December 2019.
 The selection of indicators has been informed by the extensive financial resilience work undertaken by CIPFA over the past four years, public consultation and technical stakeholder engagement.
-The Resilience Index for 2021 is due to be published.
-In the interim, the index for 2020 using a range of measures associated with financial risk is published on the following page.
+The current Index is due to be published in early 2022.
+In the interim, the 2021 index using a range of measures associated with financial risk is: